 Taxes are withheld from all monthly pensions based on the TD1 form completed by the recipient of the pension.

-Members who are considering retirement as early as age 55 can call InBenefits to request a pension estimate, showing their monthly pension amount at the date or age requested.
+Members who are considering retirement as early as age 55 can use the Pension Estimator on the My InSite member portal to view their estimated monthly pension amount at their specified date or age.
 When you are ready to start your pension, please call InBenefits three months before the date you want your pension to begin to be paid to request a pension application and the forms you will need to complete to start your pension.

-You can also apply for your pension using the member portal.
+You can apply for your pension using the member portal.
 Click on the member sign-in button at the top of this page to access the My InSite member portal and follow the instructions.

 Confirmation of your last day worked from your employer is required before your pension can begin to be paid.